Gatada/TurnBasedGameFlow/README.md

 	* Reply to an exchange or let it time out, which moves the `.active` exchange to `.completed`.
 	* And finally how turn holder resolves a completed exchange (happens only when loading the game).

+The app uses a string as game data.
+For every turn, update and exchange a new string is appended to the match data.
+The tail of the string is shown in the interface as Match Data.

-The game data is just a date.
-Everything works, however any completed exchanges are not resolved until the match is reloaded by the current turn holder.
+Everything works as intended, however completed exchanges are only resolved when the turn holder loads the game.

 According to Apple, the turn holder should receive a notification when an exchange is completed, however this is not happening.
 I have reached out to Apple to get this resolved.

 ## Use Two or Three Devices